FlaUI/FlaUI/README.md

 ### Usage
 ##### Installation
 To use FlaUI, you need to reference the appropriate assemblies.
-So you should decide, if you want to use UIA2 or UIA3 or both and install the appropriate library from NuGet.
+So you should decide, if you want to use UIA2 or UIA3 and install the appropriate library from NuGet.
 You can of course always download the source and compile it yourself.
 ##### Usage in Code
 The entry point is usually an application or the desktop so you get an automation element (like a the main window of the application).
 On this, you can then search sub-elements and interact with them.